 From the #MeToo movement to reproductive rights and economic access, there is no doubt profound gender inequities and injustices persist throughout our society.

-While we have made enormous strides in gender equality in recent years, our work is far from complete.
-I am a proud co-sponsor of the Paycheck Fairness Act and of legislation supporting the Equal Rights Amendment, two initiatives which would go a long way in closing the wage gap and ending workplace discrimination.
+Troubling wage inequities and antiquated workplace and family leave policies systemically keep women at an economic disadvantage.
+I am a proud co-sponsor of the Paycheck Fairness Act and of legislation supporting the Equal Rights Amendment, two initiatives that would work to close the wage gap and address workplace discrimination.
 Women account for nearly half of American workers, and it’s time for public policy to catch up to the economic reality of a diverse and dynamic American workforce.
 While many nations have been providing paid parental leave to workers for decades, the United States does not even guarantee unpaid leave to new parents.
-As working families raise children, care for aging parents, and deal with unexpected illness or injury, paid family and medical leave would ensure that a medical emergency doesn’t also become an economic crisis.
-For that reason, I am a strong supporter of the FAMILY Act and will continue to fight for progressive workplace policies that find their roots in economic justice.
+As working families raise children, care for aging parents and deal with unexpected illness or injury, paid family and medical leave would ensure that a medical emergency doesn’t also become an economic crisis.
+For that reason, I am a strong supporter of the FAMILY Act and will continue to fight for workplace policies that find their roots in economic justice.

 I believe a woman's access to health care is a sacred right with which no doctor, employer or government should interfere.
 I have steadfastly opposed legislative efforts to undermine Roe v.
 Wade and otherwise make it more difficult for women and families to access basic health care, from defending Medicaid to addressing maternal mortality rates and protecting Planned Parenthood.